markusbp/fys_stk4155/project1/README.md

 task_a - task_g: Contains code solving each task, with run examples when relevant, uses mostly bias_variance.py, k_folds.py and grid_search.py.

+[test_best.py](test_best.py): Trains the best model from a grid search run on terrain data, and tests it on the full 100x100 dataset.

 [tools.py](tools.py): Contains various implementations of dataset processing tools, now only scaler is really used (sklearn is used for train/test split, etc.)